pharaox/carnalitas_x/README.md

 A comprehensive rework of the Carnalitas slavery system aiming at improved balance and better integration with other aspects of the game.
 Now also compatible with AGOT via a compatibility mod.

-The latest version is compatible with CK3 1.14.x and Carnalitas 2.8.
-If you are still on CK3 1.13.x, use [version 0.21.5](https://github.com/pharaox/carnalitas_x/releases/download/0.21.5/carnalitas_slavery_reimagined-0.21.5.zip) instead with Carnalitas 2.7.
+The latest version is compatible with CK3 1.15.x and Carnalitas 2.9.
+If you are still on CK3 1.14.x, use [version 0.22.3](https://github.com/pharaox/carnalitas_x/releases/download/0.22.3/carnalitas_slavery_reimagined-0.22.3.zip) instead with Carnalitas 2.8.

-The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.13.x, Carnalitas 2.7, CSR 0.21.x, and AGOT 0.3.x.
+The latest version of the CSR AGOT compatibility mod is compatible with CK3 1.14.x, Carnalitas 2.8, CSR 0.23.3, and AGOT 0.3.10.
 Use it with [Carnalitas AGOT Compatibility](https://www.loverslab.com/files/file/32307-carnalitas-agot-compatibility/).
+A version compatible with CK3 1.15.x and latest AGOT will be released soon.

 ## Overview